What is Interactive Design?

 Love technical design?

-A Bachelor of Media Design specialising in Interactive Design prepares you for the technical demands of the web design and mobile development industries.
-Experiment with a variety of interactive and dynamic design theories and immerse yourself in fundamental digital design processes such as front-end web development, interactive programming, and content management systems.
-You'll also devise interactive design solutions in response to creative and technical briefs from industry.
-If you want to stand out, study here.
+The Interactive Design major prepares you for the technical demands of the web and mobile development industries.
+As you move along the course, you’ll experiment with a variety of interactive and dynamic design theories and be immersed in fundamental digital design processes, such as front-end web development, interactive programming, and content management systems.

 See some recent student work here.